Seneca-BSA/bsa/docs/sep600/lab4.md

 ## Introduction

-Documentation for the Cortex-M4 instruction set, the board user’s guide, and the microcontroller reference manual can be found here:
+Documentation for the Cortex-M4 instruction set, the board user's guide, and the microcontroller reference manual can be found here:

 Documentation for the Freedom K64 and K66 boards and their microcontrollers can be found here: